elifesciences/elife-continuum-documentation/file_naming_spec.md

 I have, mainly as I felt that file names for sub components were becoming unweildy.
 Here is the start of a specification list

 - figure -> fig
-- table -> table  (tab is ambigious)
-- figuresupplement -> figsup
+- figuresupplement -> figsupp
-- supplementaryfile -> suppfile
+- supplementaryfile -> supp
 - media -> media
 - sourcecode -> code
 - sourcedata -> data